 Churches United for the Homeless (CUFH) will be opening their newly constructed, 43-unit permanent supportive housing project, Bright Skies Apartments in March.
-These apartments will be occupied by both low-income families and individuals.
+These apartments will be occupied by both lowincome families and individuals.
 CUFH has requested a MATBUS shelter in the right-of-way near this complex.
 Use of public transit from the building is anticipated be high, and transit users have little shelter from weather conditions in the immediate vicinity.
-National Objective: 570.208 (a)(1) LMA/Eligibility 570.201 (c) - HUD Matrix Code 3 - Public Facilities and Improvements received beyond that which was projected.
+National Objective: 570.208 (a)(1) LMA/Eligibility 570.201 (c) - HUD Matrix Code 3 - Public Facilities and Improvements

-Financial - \$25,000 is proposed for this activity, funded through reduction in Romkey Park programming (\$5,000 available from reduced Romkey budget - see amendments #1 & #2) and 2017 program income
+Financial - \$25,000 is proposed for this activity, funded through reduction in Romkey Park programming (\$5,000 available from reduced Romkey budget - see amendments #1 & #2) and 2017 program income received beyond that which was projected.